 Problems with The Indoor Coil

-The indoor coil is the part of your HVAC system that air moves across to get chilled.
-(Then the fan motor pushes that cold air into your house).
+The indoor coil is the part of your HVAC system that air moves across to get chilled before the fan motor pushes that cold air into your house.
 The coil is a major component and can be expensive to replace.

-Let’s say you’ve managed problems with the coil in the past (maybe a leak where you have to keep adding refrigerant), and then a new problem arises with your fan motor.
-You may not want to bother putting $500 towards replacing the fan motor because you will have to spend a couple thousand on a new coil sometime soon down the road.
+Let’s say you’ve managed problems with the coil in the past — such as a leak where you have to keep adding refrigerant — and then a new problem arises with your fan motor.
+You may not want to bother putting $800 towards replacing the fan motor because you will have to spend a few thousand or more on a new coil sometime soon down the road.
 It might be time to think about putting your money towards a new system.

 Problems with The Compressor